Alberto Fernández de Rosa: Career

 Alberto Fernandez de Rosa began acting as a child.
-He debuted in theater at the age of eleven, participating at plays on the Teatro Liceo, under the supervision of playwright Luisa Vehil.
+He debuted in theatre at the age of eleven, participating in plays on the Teatro Liceo, under the supervision of playwright Luisa Vehil.
 While not a prominent actor at first, he struggled until he was finally able to land a job in the television series, 1962's La Familia Falcon (The Falcon Family).
 At the age of eighteen, de Rosa became a teen idol in Argentina.
-He made his first movie, El Secreto de Monica" (Monica's Secret) which proved important for de Rosa's acting career, as it exposed him to Spain's public for the first time.
+He made his first movie, El Secreto de Monica" (Monica's Secret), which proved important for de Rosa's acting career, as it exposed him to Spain's public for the first time.
 He ended that year by participating in El Televisor.
 In 1963, de Rosa came back to La Familia Falcon, this time, playing the character of Alberto.
 In 1965, he played Bobby in the comedy film Pajarito Gómez.
 He followed that work with El Castigador (The Punisher), and 1966's Buenos Aires, Summer 1912 (Buenos Aires in the Summer of 1912), which was a look back at Argentina's capital city during the 1910s.
 The 22-year-old actor made four films in 1966.
 Apart from Buenos Aires, Summer 1912, another major movie he made that year was El Bikini Rojo (Red Bikini), which enjoyed success in West Germany as well as in Argentina.

-After taking a rest from filming in 1967, de Rosa returned to the screens in 1968, participating in the Italian-Spaniard production Il marchio di Kriminal.
+After taking a rest from filming in 1967, de Rosa returned to the screens in 1968, participating in the Italian-Spanish production Il marchio di Kriminal.
 He had by then moved to Spain.
 De Rosa lived in Spain for three years, during which he made a total of seventeen films.
 After returning to Argentina in 1971, de Rosa participated in his first television series, playing Ruben in Niño, las Cosas Simples de la Vida (Boy, Simpler Things in Life).
 By then, he shifted from being a teen idol to becoming a critically respected actor, both in Argentina and in Spain.
 After one more movie, de Rosa participated in La Ultima Señora Anderson, a movie that was shown in the United States as Death at the Deep End of the Swimming Pool.
-La Ultima Señora Anderson was also shown in movie theaters in Italy.
+La Ultima Señora Anderson was also shown in cinemas in Italy.
 In some United States markets, the movie was given the title The Fourth Victim.
 In 1972, he participated in Destino de un Capricho (A Wish's Destiny), then returned to Spain the next year to film the comedy Don Quijote cabalga de nuevo (Don Quijote Rides Again).